yume-chan/youtube-to-outlook/README.md

 A "does work" script that grabs YouTube Live Broadcast information (from past, now, and future) and puts into your Outlook Calendar.

-I created this for my [vtuber-calendar](https://github.com/yume-chan/vtuber-calendar) project, as totaly manually maintenance costs too much time.
+I created this for my [vtuber-calendar](https://github.com/yume-chan/vtuber-calendar) project, as fully manually maintenance costs too much time.

 THIS README IS A PIECE OF JUNK!